Last updated: November 22, 2025

 Think of a pip as measuring the distance a price travels, while the lot size acts as the financial multiplier for that distance.
 Chosen trade size sets the cash value for each point of price movement, which ultimately defines market exposure and the position value.

-Smaller lot sizes result in smaller pip values.
+Smaller lot sizes in forex result in smaller pip values.
 This means lower potential profits, but also, more importantly, lower risk.
 This makes micro lots and mini lots highly suitable for beginners or for traders focused on precise risk management, especially when considering leverage.

 Lot TypeUnitsPip Value (approx. USD for EUR/USD)